alemart/surgescript/docs/reference/time.md

 `time`: number, read-only.

-The number of seconds since the application was started at the beginning of this frame.
+Elapsed time, in seconds, since the application was started and measured at the beginning of the current frame.

 #### delta